dantman/elite-vr-cockpit/GETTING-STARTED.md

 ![Controls Panel](Images/ScreenshotControlsPanel.png)

-Make sure you have the following bound, none of them should be inverted:
+Make sure you have the following bound.
+Only pitch should be inverted, all others should be set to regular.

 - `[JOY RZ-AXIS]` on yaw axis
 - `[JOY X-AXIS]` on roll axis